A million ways to save in your pocket.

 - How to dip into your superannuation early

-High-interest savers could be a good option if you're relying on your emergency savings now or anticipate you might soon be.
+If you do have savings and you are relying on them at the moment it's a good idea to find the best high-interest savings account on offer right now.
 You'll earn interest on the money in the account, and it's not locked away meaning you'll also have the flexibility of accessing it when you need to.

 When should you apply for a Centrelink coronavirus JobSeeker Payment?

 Straight away.
-As soon as you fall into the eligibility criteria listed above, you are encouraged to apply so that your application can start to be processed.
-Even if there is hope your situation may change in the foreseeable future, you should still apply.
+As soon as you fall into the eligibility criteria listed above, you are encouraged to apply so that your application can be processed.
+Even if there's hope your situation may change in the foreseeable future, you should still apply.
 Especially as payments will be backdated to the day you intend to claim.

 The application can take up to 21 days although is usually around 1 week.
-However, given the unprecedented demand for Centrelink during the coronavirus outbreak, you'd have to think that time period could be under stress.
-That said, the Australian government is waiving many of the roadblocks, such as the Employment Separation Certificate and the liquid asset waiting period, to speed up applications.
+However, given the unprecedented demand for Centrelink during the coronavirus outbreak, it's possible it may take longer.
+The Australian government has waiving a number of the usual roadblocks, such as the Employment Separation Certificate and the liquid asset waiting period, to speed up applications.

-What can cause an undue delay?
+What can cause a delay?
 If you quit your job voluntarily, lost it because it was seasonal or were fired for misconduct, received a payout, have significant savings, just became a resident or just moved home.